kevinadrianpl/personal-blog/content/english/post/password_attacks.md

 In the digital world, password attacks have always been and will continue to be a common way for threat actors to gain access to your data.
 No matter how many methods we try to make a good password, many users will continue to use the same basic passwords in multiple places simply because it's easier to remember.

-Let’s explore exactly how these password attacks work, as well as the most effective ways to reduce the risk of getting compromised or exposed on the internet.
+Let’s explore how these password attacks work, as well as the most effective ways to reduce the risk of getting compromised or exposed on the internet.

 ## What are the different types of password attacks?